 - Is a painless procedure.

-- Is totally safe and not use any ionising radiation.
-It is a preferred imaging modality for pregnant ladies and infants.
+- Is totally safe and not use any ionizing radiation.
+It is a highly preferred imaging technique for infants and pregnant ladies.

 - Is easily available and less expensive than other imaging procedures